eMushrif/doxygen-demo/readme.md

 `.md` files will show-up on the left pane as sections of their own, not under `Modules` sections.

-You can highlight some paragraphs for important notices:
+You can format some paragraphs for important notices:

 \warning This paragraph starts with \\warning command.